JOIN LOGIN JOIN

 Multipart Ork Warboss

-More importantly, the reveal confirmed that the rumors were onto something real.
-This is the first multipart plastic Ork Warboss kit, and that gives it a lot more hobby appeal than a static one-pose character.
+The bigger deal is that the reveal backed up the rumors.
+This is the first multipart plastic Ork Warboss kit, which instantly makes it more popular than another static, one-pose character.

 • Choppa or Power Klaw